Danilo-Mugnaini/basic_mp3_player/README.md

 3. **Controls**:
    - Press `1` to play the music.
    - Press `2` to exit the application.
-   - Select song name
+   - Select song name.
-   - Select artist name
+   - Select artist name.
    - During playback:
      - Press `Enter` to pause.
      - Press `r` to resume.